If you’re looking for some LinkedIn profile tips, you’re most likely in one of these situations:

 - Complete all sections of your LinkedIn profile.

-- Replace these 10 buzzwords in your profile.
+- Replace those 10 buzzwords in your profile.

 - Add to someone’s post.